 Although our priority is maintaining a safe, clean supply of potable water to our customers, we also want to minimise any impact on the environment.
-We carry out environmental risk assessments, and these are taken into consideration when determining a course of action.
+We carry out environmental risk assessments into the potential impacts of our drought options, and mitigate any impacts identified.
+Our approach to this follows the recommended method of assessing the level of impact and the likelihood of the need for the option.
+The level of detail of our risk assessments depends on the likelihood of the course of action being assessed and the level of damage that could be caused.